Logical convergence laws via stochastic approximation and Markov processes: Probability to have degree less than

 \end{lemma} Let us consider the evolution of the degree of a given vertex.
 Fix a time $s$ and consider the vertex $s$ that appears at this time.
 It appears with the degree $m$.
 If its degree at time $t\geq s$ is less then $d$ the probability to draw an edge to it (from the vertex $t+1$) equals to $\frac{m}{t-N_d(t)}$.
 Let $X_i$, $i\geq s$, be independent Bernoulli random variables with $\E X_i=\frac{m}{i}$.
 Then, due to Lemma~\ref{lem:bern_sum}, the probability that the vertex $s$ has degree less than $d$ at time $n > s$ does not exceed

 for some positive constant $c$.
 By repeating this estimate to vertices that appear at the beginning of our graph process, we would get the following result.

-\begin{lemma} For any fixed $s$, with high probability (hereinafter we write `whp' for brivety, i.e. with probability tending to $1$ as $n\to\infty$) the degree of $s$ in $G_n$ equals to $d$.
-In particular, for any fixed $n_0$ and $a$ whp degrees of all vertices in $a$-neighborhood of first $n_0$ vertices have degrees equal to $d$. \end{lemma}
+\begin{lemma} For any fixed $s$, with high probability (hereinafter we write `whp' for brevity, i.e. with probability tending to $1$ as $n\to\infty$) the degree of $s$ in $G_n$ equals to $d$.
+In particular, for any fixed $n_0$ and $a$ whp degrees of all vertices in $a$-neighbourhood of first $n_0$ vertices have degrees equal to $d$. \end{lemma}